OmniRobotHome: A Multi-Camera Home Platform for Real-Time Human-Robot Interaction: OmniRobotHome: System Design

-\textbf{Object 6D Pose Estimation.} Our system uses only RGB cameras, as dedicated depth sensors lack the hardware synchronization support needed across 48 streams.
-We adopt a fully learned pipeline on a calibrated stereo pair: FoundationStereo~\cite{wen2025FoundationStereo} (TensorRT-optimized) provides dense metric depth, YOLO-E~\cite{yolo26_ultralytics} generates segmentation masks, and FoundationPose~\cite{wen2024FoundationPose} performs marker-free 6D tracking from a template mesh alone.
-For objects without CAD models, we reconstruct meshes offline using MV-SAM3D~\cite{sam3dteam2025sam3d3dfyimages} from our dense camera array and align them to the world frame via multi-view silhouette reprojection.
-The pipeline runs at approximately 6~Hz, sufficient for the typical velocities of manipulated objects.
+\textbf{Object 6D pose estimation.} The cuboids above describe every object tracked across the room, but manipulation targets require full 6D pose rather than just location and extent.
+For these targets, we complement the room-scale array with four calibrated stereo pairs over the robot workspaces, hardware-synchronized to the same trigger as the rest of the system.
+TensorRT-optimized Fast-FoundationStereo~\cite{wen2026fastfoundationstereo} produces dense metric depth, YOLOE~\cite{yoloe} yields segmentation masks, and FoundationPose~\cite{wen2024FoundationPose} performs marker-free 6D tracking from a template mesh; objects without CAD models receive offline mesh reconstruction via MV-SAM3D~\cite{li2026mv}.
+End-to-end, the stereo pipeline runs at approximately 16\,Hz, sufficient for closed-loop tracking of manipulated objects.